appoctopus/JavascriptSnippets/README.md

 git commit -m "Snippet1: Find if an object is empty"
 ```

+## Contributing
+Well, we have not started accepting Pull Requests (PR) yet.
+We will soon open it for contriutions and we promise to update the ReadMe with proper instructions.

 ### Follow us on the Social Network
 * Twitter - https://twitter.com/JavaScriptSnip1
 * Twitter handle - @JavaScriptSnip1

+### Work in progress
+Its an ever growing pool of useful snippets.

+### License
+This project is licensed under the MIT License